davidglassborow/fsharp-wasm/readme.md

 # Update

-Following [Paul Biggar](https://twitter.com/paulbiggar/status/1604833374929326081?s=46&t=GOI1I3iFkS_JlTiMzd-HyQ) of DarkLang fame, I've updated the Blazor WASM test to include AOT.
+Following [Paul Biggar](https://twitter.com/paulbiggar/status/1604833374929326081?s=46&t=GOI1I3iFkS_JlTiMzd-HyQ)'s suggestion (of [DarkLang](https://darklang.com) fame), I've updated the Blazor WASM test to include AOT.
 I've also explicitly show the difference between Blazor in (non-AOT) debug vs release mode builds.

 You can see Release builds help a fair bit, and AOT a little bit more, but Fable is still king by a mile 😎